-The stated goal of most directed payment arrangements (60 percent) was improving access to care.
+According to MACPAC's prior review of directed payment arrangements approved as of December 31, 2020, the stated goal of most directed payment arrangements (60 percent) was improving access to care.
 However, the level of detail about access goals provided in directed payment approval documents varied widely.
 In some cases, states indicated the goal of the directed payment arrangement was to ensure that providers remained in the MCO network; in other cases, the stated goal was more specifically related to beneficiaries' ability to obtain care in a timely manner.